-All CODM students must complete the three-part Hepatitis B immunization series and show proof of a recent post vaccination titer for Hepatitis B Antibody prior to admission to the College of Dental Medicine.
-With the written approval of the Associate Dean of Clinical Affairs and Patient Care, a student who has started the series prior to matriculation may be allowed to complete the series within the first six months of the DMD program.
+All CODM students must complete the two doses (Heplisav-B) or the three-part Hepatitis B (Engerix-B or Recombivax HB) immunization series and show proof of a recent post vaccination titer for Hepatitis B Antibody prior to admission to the College of Dental Medicine.
+With the written approval of the Assistant Dean for Clinical

+Education and Patient Care, a student who has started the series prior to matriculation may be allowed to complete the series within the first six months of the DMD program.